aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg/svgmarkerelement/markerunits/_index.md

 ---
 title: SVGMarkerElement.MarkerUnits
 second_title: Aspose.SVG for .NET API Reference
-description: SVGMarkerElement property.
+description: SVGMarkerElement MarkerUnits property.
 Corresponds to attribute markerUnits on the given marker element.
 One of the Marker Unit Types defined on this interface
 type: docs
 weight: 20
 url: /net/aspose.svg/svgmarkerelement/markerunits/